SiddhantGahlot/Voice_Assistant_Project/README.md

 a) Python: The core programming language for developing the assistant.
 b) SpeechRecognition: For capturing and recognizing voice input.
 c) pyttsx3: For converting text to speech.
-d) pywhatkit: For integrating YouTube and web search functionalities.
+d) webbrowser: For integrating YouTube and web search functionalities.
 e) Wikipedia API: For fetching information from Wikipedia.
 f) pyjokes: For generating and reading out random jokes.
 g) OS Module: For executing system-level commands like opening applications or shutting down the computer.